oaknational/Oak-Web-Application/README.md

 [DRAFT]

 - All changes to the `main` branch must happen through pull requests.
-- Changes on the `main` branch trigger the `create_semantic_release` Github workflow which creates a Github release (and updates the package.json version number).
+- Changes on the `main` branch trigger the `create_semantic_release` Github workflow which creates a Github release, and updates the package.json version number.
+The commit message has a structure set in [`release.config.js`](release.config.js).
-- The creation of a Github release will trigger the `vercel_deployment` workflow.
+- All commits on `main` will trigger a Vercel deploy, but non-release commits ([according to the commit message structure](scripts/build/cancel_vercel_build.js)), will be cancelled.
 - The Vercel deployment will trigger the `deployment_checks` Github workflow.